touchlab-lab/knarch.db/README.md

 ### Custom Functions

 Not available.
 This is a relatively complex feature that will have C++ and K/N repercussions (threading, etc).
 Something to look into down the road if desired.

-## Usage

-To see a self-contained example, look at [sample-notepad](sample-notepad).

-For a more robust example, including Sqldelight, see the [Droidcon App](https://github.com/touchlab/DroidconKotlin/).

-The dependency mechanism of Kotlin Multiplatform is somewhat in flux, so refer to the previous 2 examples for current usage.
-You'll need to use Kotlin/Native 0.9.1, as 0.9.2 has incompatible dependency resolution.
-This is temporary until the new Multiplatform plugin is stable.

 ## Design